 HISTORY AND PICTURES

-Olle Arnesson already was a veteran of rallycross when the Group B era came along: he had already won the 1980 European Championship title while driving a Porsche.
-He switched to an Audi quattro and captured the 1983 & 1986 titles as well.
-For the 1987 season, he traded it for a short wheelbase Audi Sport quattro S1 E2 where he finished 3rd.
+Olle Arnesson already was a veteran of rallycross when the Group B era came along: he had already won the 1979 and 1980 European Championship title in the GT division while driving a Porsche 911 Carerra.
+In 1982 he made the switch to the new crop of Group B cars: an Audi quattro – capturing the 1983 and 1986 Division 2 European titles.

-Arnesson competed with his S1 E2 in the European Championship until 1989 when he quit to compete in his national Swedish series probably due to the new 1.7 forced induction multiplier imposed by the FISA in the European Championship which required a higher minimum weight for the Audi.
+Arnesson would compete in the European Championship until 1989 when he quit the circuit to compete in his Swedish National series due to other personal commitments.
+It must be noted that the new 1.7 forced induction multiplier imposed by the FISA now required a higher minimum weight for the Audi, hence rendering it less competitive.

-Over its history, the car went through several liveries and aerodynamic variations up until the Group B cars were forcefully retired from rallycross at the end of 1992.
+Over its history, Arnesson’s car went through several liveries and aerodynamic variations up until the Group B cars were forcefully retired from rallycross at the end of 1992.

-Little is known about the full specifications of Arnesson’s S1 E2 but since the WRC works version was known to produce up to 600 HP it is safe to assume that it probably has been augmented in the area of 700 to 800 HP in the later rallycross horsepower wars.
+Little is known about the full specifications of Arnesson’s S1 E2 but since the WRC “works” version was known to produce up to 600 BHP it is safe to assume that it probably had been augmented in the area of 700 to 800 BHP in the later rallycross horsepower wars.

 |Group/Class||Formula A / Division 2||Championships: none|